Share your thoughts, 1 month free Claude Pro on usSee more

 About

-We consider representation misdirection (RM), a class of LLM unlearning methods that achieves forgetting by manipulating the forget-representations, that is, latent representations of forget samples.
-Despite being important, the roles of target vectors used in RM, however, remain underexplored.
-Here, we approach and revisit RM through the lens of the linear representation hypothesis.
-Specifically, if one can somehow identify a one-dimensional representation corresponding to a high-level concept, the linear representation hypothesis enables linear operations on this concept vector within the forget-representation space.
-Under this view, we hypothesize that, beyond forgetting, machine unlearning elicits controllable side behaviors and stronger side capabilities corresponding to the high-level concept.
-Our hypothesis is empirically validated across a wide range of tasks, including behavioral control (e.g., controlling unlearned models' truth, sentiment, and refusal) and capability enhancement (e.g., improving unlearned models' in-context learning capability).
-Our findings reveal that this fairly attractive phenomenon could be either a hidden risk if misused or a mechanism that can be harnessed for developing models that require stronger capabilities and controllable behaviors.
+We consider Representation Misdirection (RM), a class of large language model (LLM) unlearning methods that achieve forgetting by redirecting the forget-representations, that is, latent representations of forget-samples, toward a target vector.
+Despite being important, the roles of the target vector used in RM, however, remain underexplored.
+Here, we approach and revisit RM through the lens of the Linear Representation Hypothesis.
+Specifically, if one can identify a one-dimensional representation corresponding to a high-level concept, the Linear Representation Hypothesis enables linear operations on this concept vector within the forget-representation space.
+Under this view, we hypothesize that, beyond forgetting, machine unlearning via RM elicits controllable emergent side behaviors and stronger side capabilities corresponding to the high-level concept.
+Our hypothesis is empirically validated across a wide range of tasks, including behavioral control (e.g., controlling unlearned models' truthfulness, sentiment, refusal, and language) and capability enhancement (e.g., improving unlearned models' in-context learning (ICL) capability).
+Our findings reveal that this phenomenon could be either a hidden risk if misused or a mechanism that can be harnessed for developing unlearned models that require stronger capabilities and controllable behaviors.

-Tien Dang, The-Hai Nguyen, Dinh Mai Phuong, Nguyen Minh Phuong, Hoang Thanh-Tung, Le-Minh Nguyen, Naoya Inoue• 2026
+Tien Dang, The-Hai Nguyen, Dinh Mai Phuong, Nguyen Minh Phuong, Anh Bui, Hoang Thanh-Tung, Le-Minh Nguyen, Naoya Inoue• 2026

 Related benchmarks